Managing your Board of Directors in a way that they are informed, effective, and engaged is a priority for any nonprofit leader.

 or

-They start involving themselves in things that are inappropriate for the Board, like programming concerns or being overly involved in personnel issues.
+They start involving themselves in things that are inappropriate, like programming or being over involvement in personnel issues.

 You must continually attend to the quality of Board engagement.
-Start that process is by learning their skills and preferences and steering them in ways that support the work of your agency.
+Start the process is by learning their skills and preferences and steering them in ways that support the work of your organization.